project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

   <tr>
     <td>1.
 Click <b>Resources</b> from the burger menu drop-down to add resources

-   *Note: Resources can be added within a textbook or a textbook unit.
-Select Resources from the respective burger menu drop-down menus.*
+   *Note: Resources can be added within a textbook or within a textbook unit.
+Select Resources from the respective burger menu drop-downs*
    </td>
    <td><img src="pages/features-documentation/images/book/book_addresource.png"></td>
    </tr>